 The following diagram describes the path of a data packet that is sent from an application server on the Internet to an IoT sensor that is connected to a hiSky Terminal.

-A UDP packet that is sent from the App server, which resides on the Internet, is sent via a UDP socket connection to the IoT Data service module on the HUB PP. The destination on the UDP packet is the HUB PP address.The destination UDP port identifies the relevant service on the HUB PP. The packet is received by the IoT data service in the HUB PP. The service then sends the packet using aUDP socket connection with the Fusion module within the HUB PP. When the fusion gets the packet, it removes the L3/L4 headers and determine if a fragmentation is required (based on the length of the packet payload and the defined length of the satellite TS.
+A UDP packet that is sent from the App server, which resides on the Internet, is sent via a UDP socket connection to the IoT Data service module on the HUB PP. The destination on the UDP packet is the HUB PP address.The destination UDP port identifies the relevant service on the HUB PP. The packet is received by the IoT data service in the HUB PP. The service then stripes the packet form its original L3/L4 headers, puts new headers and sends the packet using anotherUDP socket connection with the Fusion module within the HUB PP. When the fusion gets the packet, it removes the L3/L4 headers and determine if a fragmentation is required, based on the length of the packet payload and the defined length of the satellite TS.
 If a fragmentation is required, the fusion will fragment the packet to a few TSs, add a “fusion header” (see fusion description) to each TS and send the TS to the Modem Control unit.

-The modem control module sends the TS to the HUB Modem unit over a UDP socket that runs over an Ethernet connection.
-This connection sends an ack message for every transmitted packet and also has a backpressure service tosignala Tx congestion status.
+The modem control module sends the TS(s) to the HUB Modem unit over a UDP socket that runs over an Ethernet connection.
+This connection sends an ack message for every transmitted packet and also has a backpressure option, forsignalinga Tx congestion status.
 The Hub Modem sends the packet over the satellite to the terminal.
-In the terminal theRx path is used to restore the original UDP packet by the MACand send it to the sensor via the terminal’s fusion and the socket connection to the IoT service.
+In the terminal theRx path is used to restore the original UDP packet by the MACand send it to the sensor via the terminal’s fusion and the relevant service.

 HUB Rx Path

 The HUB Rx path is described in the figure above.
 A UDP packet that is sent from the IoT sensor on the terminal side, is received by the terminal on a socket connection over Ethernet or BLE.
 In the terminal, the packet is received by the IoT data service and transferred to the fusion andMAC.
 The MACstrips the L3/L4 headers from the packet and converts the UDP packet into hiSky air protocol TSs(the packet is also fragmented into a few TSs if required) and sends it over the satellite link.
 The Packet is then received by the HUB modem, which packs it inside an UDP packet and send it over a UDP socket to the HUB PP modem control unit.
-The modem control unit hands the received packet to theFusion and sends an ack packet to the Hub Modem unit.
+The modem control unit hands the received packet to theFusion and sends an ack packet to the HUB Modem unit.

 The Fusion puts the received packet into the Rx buffer of the terminal that sent the packet.
 If the original packet was fragmented into a few fragments (TSs) by the MAC in the Terminal, each fragment that is received by the HUB, is then put into the terminal’sRx buffer in a FIFO fashion.Thereceived packet(s) in the Rx buffer of the relevant terminal, also has a tag that identifies the service that sent the packet.
 Based on this information, the HUB Fusion unit reads the buffer.
 If a fragmented packet was received, the Fusion will wait until all fragment are received.
-The Fusion then re-constructsthe original UDP packet and sends it to the relevant IoT service over an internal UDP socket connection.
+The Fusion then re-constructsthe original UDP packet and sends it to the relevant IoT service, over an internal UDP socket connection.
 The relevant service then sends the packet to the app server on the Internet using an external socket connection.

 The Core Admin

 The Core Admin is responsible for the management of the HUB PP high-level operations.
-The Core Adminhas the following functions:
+The Core Adminmanage the following functions: